wwmoraes/site/content/posts/the-flintstones-automation/index.md

 This also has the added benefit of enabling frictionless automation: since this model requires no manual action, an automated rule creation solution can handle those rules, such as declarative infrastructure-as-code tools.

+> [!edit]-
+>
+> 1. Yet another diagram change.
+This time I'm migrating to D2, which provides
+>    a great syntax for diagrams and a standalone CLI to generate good-looking
+>    SVGs.

 [^kahneman-2011]: Kahneman, Daniel.
 2011.
 Thinking, Fast and Slow.
 Farrar, Straus and Giroux.
 [^ousterhout-2018]: Ousterhout, John K. 2018.
 A Philosophy of Software Design.
 Second edition.
 Yaknyam Press.